 Feeding America, a national network of more than 200 food banks, developed the Kids Cafe model in 1993 and the Rhode Island Community Food Bank launched its first two Kids Cafe sites in 1998.
 It is operated with support from the USDA and grants from local business and organizations.

-Kids Cafe currently serves an average of 470 children each day.
+Kids Cafe currently serves an average of 200 meals per week.